 Note: the bus terminal outside Tel Aviv Savidor Merkaz train station is called the Arlozorov Terminal, so some people refer to this train station as the Arlozorov station.

 What about your bags?
 Comfort?
 These state of the art trains are equipped with luggage holding bays on board as well as electricity outlets and complimentary wifi to soothe your journey.
-Most local travellers prefer to take the train to the airport as well, while checking that last email and avoiding traffic and parking costs along the way.
+Most local travelers prefer to take the train to the airport as well, while checking that last email and avoiding traffic and parking costs along the way.
 This particular line services over 100,000 passengers each month.
 For more details of times, destinations, and prices in English, Russian, Arabic, or Hebrew check out the Israel Railways homepage.

 Buses: Once inside Tel Aviv, getting around by bus is easy and inexpensive.